davidgfnet/httpfs/README.md

 ======================================================

-httpfs is a FUSE-based filesystem that uses HTTP messages to mount a remote directory on a local machine, relying on a generated server-side script (e.g. PHP) installed on the server.
+httpfs is a FUSE-based filesystem that uses HTTP messages to mount a remote directory on a local machine in read-only mode, relying on an http server that is able to provide directory listing.

 Setup
 -----